TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/sea-level/readme.md

 # Part one: Sea level

 It was covid hell at the time, so my usual hospital wasn't doing their usual thing.
-So I got re-referred to the hospital near my work instead.
+So I got re-referred to the hospital near work instead.

 <br>